passcod/mtwitter/README.md

 		});
 	});

-Here is an example of how to call the 'statuses/filter' method with a bounding box over San Fransisco and New York City:
+Here is an example of how to call the 'statuses/filter' method with a bounding box over San Fransisco and New York City ( see streaming api for more details on [locations](https://dev.twitter.com/docs/streaming-api/methods#locations) ):

 	twit.stream('statuses/filter', {'locations':'-122.75,36.8,-121.75,37.8,-74,40,-73,41'}, function(stream) {
 		stream.on('data', function (data) {